Acharonim: Consequences for Halakhic change

 The distinction between the Acharonim, Rishonim and Geonim is meaningful historically.
 According to the widely held view in Orthodox Judaism, the Acharonim generally cannot dispute the rulings of rabbis of previous eras unless they find support from other rabbis in previous eras.
 Yet the opposite view exists as well:

 In The Principles of Jewish Law Orthodox Rabbi Menachem Elon wrote:

 Hilkheta Ke-Vatra'ei can be interpreted such that the Orthodox view does not constitute a contradiction, with an appeal to understand it within the greater context of Torah.
 While authority may go to the scholars of a later generation within a particular era, the Talmud does not allow scholars of a later era to argue with scholars of an earlier era without support from other scholars of an earlier era.

-This is displayed in “hundreds of instances" in the Talmud in which Amora’im are challenged by Tanna’itic sources with the term מיתיבי and the Amorai'm unable to “deflect the challenge”.
-An Amora called Rav is challenged by Tannai’tic sources “and is vindicated by the statement, Rav tanna hu upalig”- “Rav is a Tanna and disagrees (in Eiruvin 50b, Kesubos 8a, and elsewhere).
-A similar case exists for Rav China, a borderline Tanna in Bava Metzia 5a.
+This is displayed in "hundreds of instances" in the Talmud in which Amora’im are challenged by Tanna’itic sources with the term מיתיבי and the Amorai'm unable to "deflect the challenge".
+An Amora called Rav is challenged by Tannai’tic sources "and is vindicated by the statement, Rav tanna hu upalig"- "Rav is a Tanna and disagrees (in Eiruvin 50b, Kesubos 8a, and elsewhere).
+A similar case exists for Rav Chiya, a borderline Tanna in Bava Metzia 5a.
 This clearly implies that the only reason they are able to get away with disagreeing is because they are Tannaim.
-There are “only a handful of possible exceptions [to the rule] that the Amora’im did not, in fact argue with the Tanna’im.”
+There are "only a handful of possible exceptions [to the rule] that the Amora’im did not, in fact argue with the Tanna’im."

 The question of which prior rulings can and cannot be disputed has led to attempts to precisely define which rulings are within the Acharonim era.
 According to many rabbis the Shulkhan Arukh is from an Acharon.
 Some hold that Rabbi Yosef Karo's Beit Yosef has the halakhic status of a work of a Rishon, while his later Shulkhan Arukh has the status of a work of an Acharon.

 Notable Acharonim

-Note: This is list is incomplete and is only intended to provide a small selection from the broad list of prominent rabbinic figures of the Acharonic era.
+Note: This list is incomplete and is only intended to provide a small selection from the broad list of prominent rabbinic figures of the Acharonic era.
+For a more comprehensive list, see List of rabbis.